BSniegowski/ML-uni_course/README.md

-# Machine Learning course
+# Machine Learning course on Jagiellonian University

-Repository for posting solutions to exercises and (in the near future) a project.
+Repository for posting solutions to exercises and a project (details in corresponding folder).